TC United Frequently Asked Questions

 Do all players get equal playing time?

-Although coaches will attempt to make sure that all players get a chance to play as much as possible in each game, playing time in competitive soccer will depend on game circumstances, the competitive situation, and player performance.
+Playing time in competitive soccer will depend on game circumstances, the competitive situation, and player performance.
+Equal playing time is not guaranteed.
 Performance-based playing time includes individual effort, commitment, performance in training and games, and other factors determined by the coach.
-More balanced playing time typically occurs at the younger age groups.
 As the players mature, performance-based playing time becomes more of a factor within a competitive team environment.
 If players are concerned about their playing time, they should talk to their coach to find out what they can do to earn more playing time.
 It's important for players (and parents) to understand that our club believes in long-term player development.
 With consistent effort over time, an individual player can improve and give themselves an opportunity for more playing time.

 When does training start?
 How many practices per week?

-Training starts soon after tryouts are completed and team rosters are set.
-Most teams practice two or three times a week, but this depends on the schedule and the team’s requirements.
-Players can also get additional training by practicing with other teams that are comparable in age or skill (be sure to get both coach's permission).
+Training starts in June after tryouts are completed and team rosters are set.
+Most teams practice two times a week and supplemental training is offered on Fridays.
+Players can also get additional training by practicing with other teams that are comparable in age or skill as long as both coach's give permission.

 Where are training sessions held?

-TC United considers the Regional Athletic Complex in Lacey as its primary practice facility, although we conduct summer trainings at Lakepointe Park.
-TC United utilizes soccer specific grass facilities for training.
+TC United considers the Regional Athletic Complex in Lacey as its primary practice facility, although we also conduct trainings at soccer specific parks and schools around area.
 When grass fields are closed from November through March, we utilize turf fields at the RAC (soccer field and baseball infields) and local high school turf fields.

 How long is the season?

-All TC United teams U10-U14 participate in a Fall league, which generally runs from early September to mid-December.
-The number of games will vary by league and level, but in most cases teams will play 10 to 14 games during the Fall League.
-These teams typically play in a shorter spring league (6-10 games) from February to April.
-Teams will also play in various summer tournaments in preparation for the fall season and in a post-season state tournament.
+All TC United teams U10-U14 participate in a Fall league, which generally runs from early September to mid-December and a spring league from February to April.
+Teams will also play in various summer tournaments in preparation for the fall season and in the Washington Cup, a postseason state tournament.

 When are games played?